xenoken/QuickRest/README.md

 With QuickRest, that's easy too.

-the Request.Send() is an asynchronus method, and will not block the program flow.
+Request.Send() is an asynchronus method, and will not block the program flow.

-To get an answer, subscribe to the *OnResponse* event of a Request instance and wait for the response to arrive.
+To get an answer, subscribe to the *OnResponse* event of a request instance before sending it, and wait for the response to arrive.

 It is that simple!